melles1991/usecuewebsite/portfolio/de-reclamefabriek.md

 ---

-For the 'Reclamefabriek' I have transferred their WordPress website to Jekyll.
-At the same time I optimized the site, making it a factor 10 quicker to load.
+For the 'Reclamefabriek' I transferred their WordPress site to Jekyll.
+At the same time I optimized it, making it a factor 10 quicker to load.
 This has been done by reducing the amount of requests, splitting pages and optimizing files and images.